When a Situation Calls for an Emergency Dental Surgery Irvine, CA

 Some dental issues are more pressing than others.
 When dealing with chipped, cracked, infected teeth or damage to orthodontics, patients should never delay.
 Emergency dental surgery may be necessary to preserve one's oral health.

-Emergency dental surgery is available at Sedation and Implant Dentistry Irvine in Irvine and the surrounding area.
+Emergency dental surgery is available at Total Care Implant Dentistry in Irvine and the surrounding area.
 Do not hesitate to get the treatment you need.
 Call us today at (949) 258-9682 to schedule an appointment or learn more about our services.

 Understanding Dental Emergencies